PS2Sanctuary/Sanctuary.Census/README.md

 - Compatible with the official Census' event stream.
 - Valid event names: `WorldPopulationUpdate`, `MapStateUpdate`.

-> **Warning**:
+> [!TIP]
-> Please read the [migrating from Census](docs/migrating-from-census.md) documentation to get an overview of any differences between
+> Please read the [differences to Census](docs/differences-to-census.md) documentation to get an overview of any
-> Sanctuary.Census and the official Census.
+> differences between Sanctuary.Census and the official Census.

 ### Namespaces